jaisw7/dgfs1D_gpu/README.md

 From a basis perspective:

-> By exploiting the sparse structure of the underlying matrices using SVD decomposition, the scheme has the complexity of \sum_{m} R_m MN^4 log(N), where R_m is the rank of "constant" matrix H (see **[Jaiswal 2019a]**).
+> By exploiting the sparse structure of the underlying matrices using SVD decomposition, the scheme has the complexity of \sum_{m} R_m M N_rho N^3 log(N), where R_m is the rank of "constant" matrix H (see **[Jaiswal 2019a]**), where  is the number of discretization points in each velocity dimension, N_rho ~ O(N) is the number of discretization points in the radial direction needed for low-rank decomposition **[Gamba 2017]**, and M is the number of discretization points on the sphere.
 As a direct consequence of SVD decomposition, the collocation scheme results in a scheme with a complexity of K MN^4 log(N), where K is the number of coefficients in the local element expansion.
 For classical modal basis, \sum_{m} R_m < K^2, while for the modified orthogonal basis (see **[Karniadakis 1999]**), \sum_{m} R_m = K^2.
 Note that the code automatically identifies the sparsity, and adjusts the complexity of the scheme depending on the basis in use.
 Other basis can be straightforwardly incorporated by introducing a new class in *basis.py*.
 <br/>

 From a time integration perspective, we use: